Weekend in Paris #3

 A tribute to my mom, apéro with friends, and the home of this city's #1 baguette.

 Weekend in Paris is a bonus series for paid subscribers—it’s one part recap of my off-duty fun as a baking school student, one part dishing about (temporary) expat life.
+This post is now unlocked for all readers to enjoy.
 Bienvenue!

 The weekend started on an unpromising note.